jerin1712/MTH-1444/README.md

-its based on mathemeatical senario
+its based on mathemeatical senario of programming